November 24, 2020

 If you cannot obtain such a letter (or if you have less than 50% indigenous blood), you have to apply for an Entry Waiver if you wish to cross the border.

-Not sure if you qualify to the US Entry Waiver?
+Not sure if you qualify for the US Entry Waiver?

 Start by checking your eligibility.